-This Right of Way Contract ("Contract") dated as of December 13, 2021 is made by and between the Department of Water Resources ("DWR") of the State of California, ("STATE") and Patrick Realty Corp., a Delaware Corporation ("GRANTOR").
-The Effective Date of this Contract shall be the date as signed by the Manager of the Appraisal and Acquisition Section, Linus A. Paulus, for the STATE.
+This Right of Way Contract ("Contract") dated as of is made by and between the Department of Water Resources ("DWR") of the State of California, ("STATE") and Benjamin L. Wilson and Dolores A. Wilson for the Wilson Family Trust U/D/T ("GRANTOR").
+The Effective Date of this Contract shall be the date as signed by Allan Davis for the State.